Question Period Note: Express Entry

 • Invitation rounds in Express Entry can be general (i.e. based solely on CRS score), program specific (i.e. based on candidates’ eligibility for a specific program), or based on category eligibility (i.e. for category-based selection).

 • Candidates have 60 days to submit their application after receiving an invitation to apply.
-IRCC’s service standard is to finalize 80% of Express Entry applications within six months, which is currently being met.
+IRCC’s service standard is to finalize 80% of complete Express Entry applications within six months, which is currently being met.

 Additional Information: